Andrzej Szwalbe: Polish People's Republic years

-After WWII, Szwalbe lived in Ciechocinek but soon he moved to Bydgoszcz.
+After World War II, Szwalbe lived in Ciechocinek but soon he moved to Bydgoszcz.
 In 1948, he graduated from law studies at Nicolaus Copernicus University in Toruń and for three years he worked at the university in different positions as an assistant, a lecturer and then head of the Human resources department.
 However, he was more enthusiastic to become a cultural activist rather than develop his career as a lawyer.
 In 1949, Szwalbe made himself known to the public by giving a spontaneous speech during a concert of the Pomeranian Philharmonic Symphony Orchestra (the ancestor of the Pomeranian Philharmonic) at the Bydgoszcz Chamber theatre on Grodzka Street for a petition demanding not to abandon the Orchestra.
 After collecting thousands of signatures, Szwalbe went to the administrative authorities to make his point.
 This event made him a recognizable figure in the local society.

 In 1951, he was appointed administrative director of the Pomeranian Philharmonic Symphony Orchestra.
 A year later, his efforts were rewarded.
 As by the decision of the Ministry of Culture and National Heritage on 15 December 1952, the Pomeranian Symphony Orchestra, operating since 1946, in recognition of its high level and merits in the promotion of music, was nationalized on 1 January 1953, taking the name of Ignacy Jan Paderewski Pomeranian Philharmonic.
 Andrzej Szwalbe was designated as the head of the Social Committee for the Construction of the Philharmonic (Społeczny Komitet Budowy Filharmonii).
 The building was erected three years later, with an inaugural concert performed on 16 November 1956, broadcast on the Polish Radio.
 The architecture of the newly built edifice in Bydgoszcz, designed by Stefan Klajbor, referred to the National Philharmonic in Warsaw.

 In the following years, Szwalbe carried out several new projects: